Skip to main content

 • Does the payment description include a unique c-entron invoice number?

-• Is version 2.0.2509.68 or later in use (relevant for branches with different number ranges)?
+• Is version 2.0.2509.68 or later in use (relevant for stores with different number ranges)?

 👉 Only when all criteria are clearly met does FinAPI automatically match the incoming payment to the corresponding invoice.